HackYourFutureBelgium/home/students/sunday-class.md

 Here's the schedule for a standard Sunday:

-## All Together - Review & New Material
+## All Together - Review & Today's Project

-### Check-In
+### Check-In: Last Week

-Each student takes ~30 seconds to share their progress over the last week:
+Each student share their progress over the last week:

 * What went well?
 * What was challenging?